thejoshwolfe/poaf/README.md

     index_crc32:            0 or 4 bytes
     index_region_location:  8 bytes
     footer_checksum:        1 byte
-    footer_signature:       3 bytes  // Always 0xCFE9EE i.e. 0xB6 0xEE 0xE9
+    footer_signature:       3 bytes  // Always 0xCFE9EE i.e. 0xEE 0xE9 0xCF
 }
 ```

+A reader must verify there is no overlap between the `ArchiveFooter` and `ArchiveHeader`;
+this can be done by requiring that the start of the `ArchiveFooter` is at least 4.
 A reader must verify `footer_signature` to guard against corruption due to truncation.

-`index_region_location` is the offset in the archive of the start of the Index Region.
-If Compression is enabled, a compression stream begins at the given offset.

 `footer_checksum` is the lower 8 bits of the sum of each individual byte of `index_region_location`.
 For example if `index_region_location` is `123456`, then `footer_checksum` is `35`.
 A writer must set `index_region_location` appropriately,
-and a reader should validate `index_region_location`.
+and a reader must validate `index_region_location`.

+`index_region_location` is the offset in the archive of the start of the Index Region.
+If Compression is enabled, a compression stream begins at the given offset.

+A reader must verify there is no overlap between the `ArchiveHeader`, the Index Region, and the `ArchiveFooter`.
+If a reader has been streaming the archive input file, then this check is trivially already done.
+A random-access reader jumping to the `ArchiveFooter` can check this with the following:
+`index_region_location` must be at least `4`;
+if Compression is enabled `index_region_location` must be less than the start of the `ArchiveFooter`,
+otherwise it must be less than or equal to the start of the `ArchiveFooter`.
+Note that ensuring no overlap between the Data Region and other regions is discussed in the Index Region documentation above.

 If CRC32 is enabled, `index_crc32` is the CRC32 of the entire Index Region, after decompression if any.